| Home | Italy Help | Italian Form Letters | Passenger Ships | Italian Names | Ancestry TREES | Surname Boards and Links | Italy Roots Message Board |

 If you have family members with computers send your family members your family tree link asking if they will "proof-read" and send you corrections or more information if they have it.
 If they don't have computers, which most of the senior-citizens who give me terrific information do not, then snail-mail family group sheets to the individuals connected to each family group and ask them to please make corrections.
 Send 2 copies; one for them to edit and one for them to keep.
 It is easier for them if you visit or talk to them on the phone.
 Make sure to note who gives you information in case you have questions in the future.
 Try to find recorded, written documents to prove every genealogical (family legend) story.

 Find Written Proof:

 After writing down or entering your basic family tree information in a genealogy program start to acquire copies of written proof in the form of civil or church documents to verify all of the family legends and interesting stories.
 It is good to share "primary source" documents like Birth, Marriage, Death and Census Records, Military Records, Ships' Passenger Arrival Manifest, pictures of Grave or Tombstone Markers, Work Papers, Naturalization Papers, Land Records, World War I Draft Registration Cards, Wills, Deeds, and etc, with relatives who are also researching the same lines & who share with you.
 Sharing with other family members also saves your work for posterity.
-Sharing with your relatives is a good way to have a friendly backup in case any of your research is damaged, lost, hit by a hurricane or whatever.
-Always share with your good relatives or those doing research in your towns of interest for comments, corrections and more information.
+Sharing with your relatives is a good way to have a friendly backup in case any of your research is damaged, lost, hit by a hurricane, or whatever.

 What is Proof vs. Legend?